 As there are 35 shades in the palette, you get a range of colours and finishes.
 One thing I will say is that I like to swatch before I use, as I find a lot of the shades look different in the pan to how they do swatched.
 When I first looked at this palette I thought a lot of the shades looked the same; like the three browns on the bottom row on the right, but that’s not the case.

 I am going to swatch every colour, starting from the top row.
 On the photos top to bottom is going left to right in the palette.

 I wouldn’t say the pigmentation is incredible, but it’s good.
 It’s hard to describe, it’s not bad, but you don’t have the problem of applying too much if you know what I mean.
 I find this to be great, as it means you control the look better, as you aren’t going to have an issue of piling too much on.
 They build really nicely, so you can easily get a strong colour, but they do need to be built up.
 This is more to do with the mattes, as the metallics are a lot creamier and need less work.
 This palette also contains a Satin formula which is a mixture of the two.

 I haven’t really suffered any fall out with this palette that has been horrendous, any that does fallout, I use a brush to wipe away and it’s gone with no problems.

 I always use a primer when applying eyeshadow, and with the primer these last all day.
-Over the bank holiday in August, we went out all day and I created a look with this palette that lasted the whole day.
-Really could not ask for better lasting time.
+Over the bank holiday in August; we went out all day.
+I created a look with this palette that lasted the whole day.

 If you love warm tones then this is a palette for you.
-It costs £22.99, which works out at about 65p per shadow if my maths are correct.
-It works out as a great price, and you can create a number of looks that will be perfect for this season and others.
+It costs £22.99, which works out at about 65p per shadow (if my maths are correct).
+It’s a great price, and you can create a number of looks.

 Again, a huge thank you to Crown Brush for sending this over!